-kidneys are damaged and can't work normally, the amount of creatinine in your urine goes down while its level in your blood goes up.
+If your kidneys are damaged and can't work as they should, the amount of creatinine in your urine goes down while its level in your blood goes up.

-types of tests on creatinine can be done:
+Three types of tests can be done.

 Blood creatinine level

 The blood creatinine level shows how well your kidneys are working.
 A high level may mean your kidneys are not working as they should.
 The amount of creatinine in the blood depends partly on the amount of muscle tissue you have.
 Men generally have higher creatinine levels than women.

 A creatinine clearance test measures how well creatinine is removed from your blood by your kidneys.
 This test gives better information than a blood creatinine test on how well your kidneys are working.
 The test is done on both a blood sample and on a sample of urine collected over 24 hours.

 The BUN test measures the amount of urea in your blood.
 Urea is a waste product made when protein is broken down in your body.
 Urea is made in the liver and passed out of your body in the urine.